How to make 10-minute pillow covers. Pillow Covers are an EASY and inexpensive way to change your room up for different seasons and holidays!

 I LOVE pillows.
 Pillows can change the look of a room completely.
 And instead of buying new expensive pillows for every season and/or holiday, you can take a pillow insert and make pillow covers for that insert and then just switch the pillow covers out.
 This will save you so much storage room.
+Make 10-minute pillow covers for spring!

 What I did was I took all of my pillow covers and put them in bins in a small closet in my house.
 I organized them by color.
 So now when I want to change the look of a room up, all I need to do is go over to my pillow cover bin and I can see all of my options!
 Of course I love making NEW pillow covers too.
 I will show you how easy it is to make your own pillow covers.
 In less that 10 minute you can have a pillow cover done and ready to use!
+Make 10-Minute Pillow Covers for Spring!

 I have a lot of people ask me where I get the fabric for my pillow covers.
 One of my favorite places is fabric.com.
 But sometimes I am in a hurry and I don’t want to wait the time it takes to order something and wait for it to get to my house.
 JoAnn Fabric also has a great selection of fabrics, and surprisingly Hobby Lobby has a pretty decent fabric selection as well.
 Hobby Lobby has a lot of “duck fabric” which is a heavier, canvas-like fabric and it makes really durable pillow covers.
 Hobby Lobby also does a great job of keeping up with trends so I can usually find something cute when I want to make some covers.

-I got home and in less than half an hour I had 3 new pillows for my couch!
+In less than half an hour I had 3 new pillows for my couch!
 I use the envelope-back style pillow covers because sewing zippers in is much harder and my sewing skills are VERY basic.
 I actually taught myself to sew a few years ago and I think I’ve probably made close to 100 pillow covers since then.
 They are SO easy!

 Measure your pillow insert.